lndunn/windforecast/README.md

-Methods for forecasting wind speeds
+This repository contains exploratory analysis related to predicting vertical wind speed profiles for applications to airborne wind energy systems.